Did you know that 88% of online consumers are less likely to return to a website after a bad experience?

-On average, a typical website takes about 10-14 weeks to go from the planning phase to the launch phase.
-Typically, this includes three weeks of research, six weeks of design, three weeks of development and several additional weeks of website modification.
+On average, an informational website takes about 10-14 weeks to go from the planning phase to the launch phase.
+This includes three weeks of research, six weeks of design, three weeks of development and several additional weeks of website modification.

 The typical development time of a uniquely designed templated solution that a developer codes as a bespoke website is 16 to 200 hours.

-However, enterprise-level websites that are fully custom-designed and larger in scope and requirements are more difficult to estimate.
-The typical development time for these custom websites can range from 200 to 2,000 hours.
+However, enterprise-level and eCommerce websites that are fully custom-designed and larger in scope and requirements are more difficult to estimate.
+The development time for these custom websites can range from 200 to 2,000 hours.

 Question #3: How Can I Choose A Domain Name?

 A website’s domain name, or URL, is the visitor’s first impression of your business online.
 A good domain name can make a positive and lasting impression.

 Domain names can also affect SEO, as keywords in your domain give Google a hint about the nature of your business, while the local extension such as “co.uk” gives it a geographical context.